-Pune Nagar Vachan Mandir is a 169-year old library, located in the heart of Budhwar Peth.
-Built in 1848, it burned down and was re-established as a library in 1879.
+Pune Nagar Vachan Mandir is a 169-year-old library, located in the heart of Budhwar Peth.
+Built-in 1848, it burned down and was re-established as a library in 1879.
 It still stands as a functioning public library with a collection of over 50,000 books, and more than 3,000 registered members.
-The library houses an extensive collection of Marathi books and newspapers, but have introduced English ones as well.
+The library houses an extensive collection of Marathi books and newspapers but has introduced English ones as well.
 Visit it for a dose of old-world charm; admire their beautiful colonial-era architecture, towering portraits hung on the walls, high ceilings, and the lure of old books (nothing beats the scent of books, in our opinion).
-For a nominal fee of INR 30 per month, you could even sign up to become a member.
-Bonus points: they’ll even deliver books to your doorstep.
-To find out more, read our recommendation here.

 Vishrambaug Wada was built in 1807 and was the residence of Peshwa Bajirao II until his defeat at the hands of the British in the Third Anglo-Maratha War.
 Famous for its aesthetics: Alluring facades, hand-carved teak wood-work columns, pillars, ceilings, and more; it showcases typical features of Maratha architecture in earthy tones of red, brown and white.
 In addition to being a luxurious three-storeyed mansion for the Peshwa, Vishrambaug Wada was the original site for many educational institutions including a Sanskrit school in 182 and later, the Government Engineering College, Deccan College, Pune University, and Agricultural College.
 Currently, it houses a few offices of the PMC and a Post Office on its ground floor.
 A small museum of Maratha artefacts (for which there is an entry fee) was installed here by noted Maratha historian Babasaheb Purandare, and a handicraft shop by SMILE (Savitri Marketing Institution for Ladies Empowerment) is housed inside the Wada as well.